Hem810/FORMFIT-AI/README.md

 ## About
 FORMFIT-AI is an intelligent fitness companion application that leverages edge AI capabilities for real-time workout guidance, form correction, and exercise tracking.
-The application is specifically designed for Qualcomm Snapdragon X-powered devices, utilizing on-device AI processing for pose detection and analysis to ensure privacy and low-latency performance[1][2].
+The application is utilizing on-device AI processing for pose detection and analysis to ensure privacy and low-latency performance.
 On the Snapdragon X Elite, the model is optimized to leverage the Neural Processing Unit (NPU) at inference runtime.
 Elsewhere, it will run using the CPU.

 ## Setup